 We use the Read, Write Inc. phonetically decodable books in order to help our youngest pupils get off to a good start in their reading; these are changed weekly and are directly aligned to the sounds taught each week and the children’s increasing phonic knowledge.

-In order to promote reading for pleasure, children also take home a library book each week; this is often read to the child and discussed together to provide them with wider reading opportunities.
+In order to promote reading for pleasure, children are also able to take home a library book each week; this can be read to the child at home and discussed together to provide them with wider reading opportunities.
 Poetry puppet packs and story sacks are also taken home on a regular basis in EYFS.

 All children are encouraged to read with a parent four times per week in order to develop fluency, comprehension and a love of books.
 Our well-resourced library and class bookshelves have a range of recommended, engaging reading materials, including a range of fiction, non-fiction, comics, child-friendly newspapers and poetry texts for all ages.
-Each Key Stage One class has an allotted time to visit the library each week, whilst Key Stage Two classes can visit during lunchtimes, Monday to Thursday, where our Year 6 librarians will be happy to assist them.
+All children can visit during lunchtimes, where our Year 6 librarians will be happy to assist them.
 The library now also has a wealth of e-books, suitable for all ages, which can be accessed through the online catalogue – please see the children’s links to access this.

 Throughout the year, various events take place to develop children’s love of books: our youngest children take part in a joint event run by Words Count and the Imagination Library, alongside their parents, to engage them in a range of activities linked to stories; as a whole school, we celebrate World Book Day; some of our older children are given the opportunity to work on the Scunthorpe United Reading Stars programme and we are fortunate to have a wealth of reading buddies who volunteer in school each week to share books with the children (please contact the office if you would be happy to join our team).